 One last point to note, Bunaken is plagued by a litter problem, with rubbish being washed ashore from the city of Manado.
 The severity of the problem varies upon the season and the winds.
 Living Colours suffers from this eyesore just like most of the other resorts do here.
 Litter is easily trapped by the mangrove forests and you are bound to notice this as you make the 5-10 minutes walk to the boats each morning.
 The local diving association is doing all it can to rectify and improve matters.

-Living Colours Diving Resort was opened in 2002 by a couple of Finnish divers who fell in love with Bunaken whilst on holiday and decided to stay.
+Living Colours Diving Resort was opened in 2002 by a couple of Finnish divers who fell in love with Bunaken whilst on vacation and decided to stay.
 It is a small laid back resort, situated in the mangrove forests and on a hillside on the east coast of Bunaken Island.
 There is no beach here but the hillside does offer great seaviews from the bungalows and the dive sites are all handily only a few minutes away.

 The resort enjoys an excellent reputation among the popular online travel forums and travel guides.
 Confirmation of this can be found by the resort's occupancy rate at about 90% all year round.
 Living Colours is popular with western and northern Europeans in particular, and also with guests that appreciate a resort that is owned and run by divers that are passionate about their destination.